Accounting and tax

 Healy Consultants fees for accounting and tax support

-Singapore accounting and tax task US$ Singapore active company unaudited annual tax and accounting 2,300 Singapore dormant company unaudited annual tax and accounting 950 Singapore active company audited annual tax and accounting 5,950 Singapore GST quarterly reporting 550 Singapore annual personal tax return 1,950 Singapore company residence certificate 950 IRAS written confirmation of legal tax exemption 1,500 Average monthly bookkeeping services 550
+Singapore accounting and tax task US$ Singapore active company unaudited annual tax and accounting 2,300 Singapore dormant company unaudited annual tax and accounting 950 Singapore active company audited annual tax and accounting * 5,950 Singapore annual personal tax return 1,950 Singapore company residence certificate 950 IRAS written confirmation of legal tax exemption 1,500 Average monthly bookkeeping services 550 Quarterly GST reporting services (active entity) 950 Quarterly GST reporting services (dormant entity) 450

-Keeping records and dataOur Clients should keep records of all invoices and receipts for their company expenses and income.
+Entities should maintain proper books of accounts and also record all invoices and receipts for their company expenses and income.
 The same can be required at any time by the Singapore authorities;

-Our Clients should also keep board resolutions and meeting minutes of all important management decisions taken by the Directors;
+Entities should also maintain the secretarial records such as board resolutions and meeting minutes of all the important management decisions taken by the Directors;

-It is important our Clients’ are aware of their personal and corporate tax obligations in their country of residence and domicile; and they will fulfill those obligations annually.
+It is important for our Clients to be aware of their personal and corporate tax obligations in their country of residence and domicile to fulfill those obligations annually.
 Let us know if you need Healy Consultants’ help to clarify your annual reporting obligations.

 Click here to calculate your Singapore corporate tax